shehzadali110/woo-react/README.md

 > This is a React WooCommerce theme, built with React JS, Webpack, Babel, Woocommerce Api

 ## Important Note ⭐:
-This code is using in live site. if you want to use it so please change the ui.
+This code is using in live site. if you want to use it so please change the UI/UX.

 ## Live Sites: